factorhouse/slipway/README.md

 ### Our Requirements

-Kpow is a secure web-application with a SPA UI served by websockets.
+Kpow is a web-application with a SPA UI served by websockets.

+We have a hard requirement to support customers on Java 8 and Java 11+.

 Kpow has seemingly every possible Jetty configuration option in use by at least one end-user.

-> User: Can I configure a custom CA certificate to secure my JAAS/LDAPS authentication?

-> Kpow Team: Yes (thanks to Jetty).

-We have a hard requirement to support customers on Java 8 and Java 11+.

-Slipway incorporates feedback from external security teams.
+We incorporate automated NVD scanning and feedback from external security teams.

 ### Primary Goals